-Ka Leo o ka Uluau welcomes storytellers from the community who share moʻolelo from select places.
-The bios of our visitors are listed with the episode in which they appear.
+Ka Leo o ka Uluau welcomes storytellers from the community who share moʻolelo and sustainable cultural practices of and in place.
+The bios of our guests are listed with the episode in which they appear.

 Pele Kaʻio – Listen Here

 Pele Kaʻio is the youngest child of Lincoln Kaʻio and kumu hula Sissy Kaʻio.
 He was born in Torrance, California and raised in Carson, California.
 Pele’s father is from Lāʻia, Oʻahu.
 His mother’s ʻohana is originally from Kaʻū, relocated to ʻAiea, Oʻahu, and shortly after World War II, his maternal grandparents moved to California.
 For the last 15 years he has called Hawaiʻi home and resides in Waimea with his wife, Kēhau.
 Pele is an ʻūniki ʻailolo (graduate) of Unukupukupu under the tutelage of Dr. Taupōuri Tangarō.
 He received an A.A.S. in Hula at Hawaiʻi Community College, a B.A. in Geography with a minor in Hawaiian Studies from the University of Hawaiʻi at Hilo, and an M.A. in History & Culture from Union Institute & University.
 Pele is the Kumu Hula of Unulau, a hālau hula based in Hilo and Waimea, Hawaiʻi.
 He serves as an Assistant Professor at Hawai’i Community College teaching courses in Hula and Hawaiian Studies.
 He is also the high school hula teacher at Kanu O Ka ʻĀina Public Charter School in Waimea.

 Season II, Episode 4 – April 1, 2022 ~ Hilo moon phase of the malama of Welo